AUGUST 2023

 but my past stories took inspiration from volunteer projects (homelessness, autism, developmentally-challenged, more than a decade as a big sister for Big Brothers/Big Sisters) and general observations of peoples' personal challenges ("Life Gets A Chance" and "Closed the Door" projects).

 Current stories take cues from observations of all environments.
 Many are told without lyric content - such as the "Never Ends" project having taken vibes directly from the loons and owls I would hear nightly while sitting by the water.
-In this case, I was inspired to interpret their expressions through the warm tonal breath of cedar, mahogany, bamboo flutes and guitar, and performed with organic meter.
+In this case, I was inspired to interpret their expressions through the warm tonal breath of cedar, mahogany, bamboo flutes with guitar, and performed with organic meter.

 Really everything continues to be explored.